STMicroelectronics/st-mems-ispu/host_firmware/nucleo_ispu_stedgeai_validate/README.md

 This firmware allows performing the validation on target (that is, on the ISPU) of neural network models converted with [ST Edge AI Core](https://www.st.com/en/development-tools/stedgeai-core.html).

+Note that the current firmware supports ST Edge AI Core 2.0.0 and higher.
+For ST Edge AI Core 1.0.0 please refer to tag [stedgeai_core_1.0](https://github.com/STMicroelectronics/st-mems-ispu/tree/stedgeai_core_1.0) of the GitHub repository.

 ## Supported hardware and how to configure it

 The firmware supports the combination of the following hardware: